dozcan/stellar_TokenPaymentApiGateway/README.md

-this is doga ozcan's own works for stellar payment engine...
+this is doga ozcan's own works for stellar payment engine... be aware of mit license of Doga Ozcan:) please learn appyl but don distribute on commercial meta

 1) this code create a new token on stellar network and make payment system with created token
 2) stellar network is divided into 2 : public and test